 The intern seminar meets weekly for two hours, 10 am – 12 pm on Fridays, throughout the internship year.
 The seminar is primarily in a didactic format, featuring presenters from the Counseling Center staff, local practitioners in the community, and allied health professionals and faculty from WWU.
 Early in the internship, most topics involve allied presenters discussing the services their particular units provide to the student community and how they work collaboratively with the Counseling Center.
 These particular seminars are also meant to educate interns about the particular issues and needs that are relevant to the various student communities.
-Examples include the Student Health Center, Prevention & Wellness, and CASAS.
+Examples include the Student Health Center and Survivor Advocacy Services.
 The majority of the seminars later into the training year address clinical issues and treatment modalities, often in a multisession format.
-Examples include ACT, working with first generation students, LGBTQ+ students, personality disorders, disordered eating/health at every size, feedback informed treatment, sex therapy, etc. All of the didactic seminars involve a presentation of information by the presenter followed by discussion and questions.
+Examples include ACT (Acceptance & Commitment Therapy), working with first generation students, LGBTQ+ students, personality disorders, disordered eating/health at every size, feedback informed treatment, sex therapy, etc. All of the didactic seminars involve a presentation of information by the presenter followed by discussion and questions.

 IAT consists of an individual and a systemic component that mutually inform our cultural humility practices.
 The individual component comprises regular weekly staff meetings centered on critical conversations regarding power, privilege, and oppression that pertain to the educational materials (books, podcasts, etc.) chosen as the topic for the academic quarter (Table 1).
 The systemic component includes a collaborative analysis and restructuring of our Center’s healing practices to better support BIPOC students through culturally informed practices.
 In addition to these activities, staff regularly contribute to a cultural humility reference list that contains multiple articles and other didactic resources oriented around social justice and cultural humility.
 Interns are active participants in these efforts and are encouraged to supplement the assigned material for the quarter with readings from the reference list.